yangyi02/finegrained-pose/README.md

 sample_visualize.py: containing the code for visualization

 ## Citation
-Please cite the following paper if you find the dataset useful
+Please cite the paper in your publications if it helps your research:

     @inproceedings{wang20183d,
-  title={3d pose estimation for fine-grained object categories}, author={Wang, Yaming and Tan, Xiao and Yang, Yi and Liu, Xiao and Ding, Errui and Zhou, Feng and Davis, Larry S}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={0--0}, year={2018}
+      title={3d pose estimation for fine-grained object categories}, author={Wang, Yaming and Tan, Xiao and Yang, Yi and Liu, Xiao and Ding, Errui and Zhou, Feng and Davis, Larry S}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={0--0},
+      year={2018}
     }

     @article{wang2018improving,
-  title={Improving Annotation for 3D Pose Dataset of Fine-Grained Object Categories}, author={Wang, Yaming and Tan, Xiao and Yang, Yi and Li, Ziyu and Liu, Xiao and Zhou, Feng and Davis, Larry S}, journal={arXiv preprint arXiv:1810.09263}, year={2018}
+      title={Improving Annotation for 3D Pose Dataset of Fine-Grained Object Categories}, author={Wang, Yaming and Tan, Xiao and Yang, Yi and Li, Ziyu and Liu, Xiao and Zhou, Feng and Davis, Larry S}, journal={arXiv preprint arXiv:1810.09263},
+      year={2018}
     }